-1. Introduction
+Introduction

-London South East Academies Trust (LSEAT) are committed to promoting a safe and supportive learning environment for each and every member of our community.
-We work continuously to improve prevention, response, support and investigation of sexual harassment, sexual assault and other forms of sexual violence.
+London South East Academies Trust (LSEAT) is committed to promoting a safe and supportive learning environment for each and every member of our community.
+We work continuously to improve prevention, response, support and investigation of sexual harassment, sexual assault and other forms of sexual abuse and violence.